 - → Candidates should dress comfortably.
-While all test sites strive to ensure the exam is given in a room that is neither too hot nor too cold, candidates should be prepared with appropriate layered attire. - → Candidates must arrive at least 15-30 minutes prior to the scheduled start of the exam.
+While all test sites strive to ensure the exam is given in a room that is neither too hot nor too cold, candidates should be prepared with appropriate layered attire. - → Candidates should arrive 30 minutes prior to the scheduled start of the exam.
 Late arrivals cannot be accommodated.
-The exam session will last for 3 full hours (in addition to check-in). - → No candidates will be admitted to the exam room once the exam has begun.
-Only authorized exam candidates and proctors are permitted in the exam area. - → Candidates must exit the exam room after they are finished taking the exam and will not be allowed to re-enter until the examination session is over. - → Candidates must have one form of acceptable photo identification that is government issued and is signed by the candidate.
-Acceptable identification includes: driver's license, state issued identification card, passport. - → No guests are permitted in the examination room. - → No weapons or instruments that may reasonably be used as weapons may be brought into the examination area. - → No exam materials, documents, or notes of any sort are to be taken from the examination room. - → Limited snacks and beverages are permitted in the examination area.
-However, please choose snacks and drinks that do not cause excessive noise (from wrapping papers, containers, etc that make noise, etc.) - → Tobacco products and chewing gum may not be used by candidates or proctors during exams. - → No desk accessories (e.g., family photos, "good luck" articles) are permitted in the exam area. - → Candidates may not communicate with anyone except the proctor during the exam. - → Candidates will be observed at all times during testing and should be aware that security procedures are in place and will be enforced.
+The exam session will last for 3 full hours (in addition to check-in). - → Candidates who arrive late to the exam will not be allotted additional time to complete the exam. - → Candidates must exit the exam room after they are finished taking the exam and will not be allowed to re-enter until the examination session is over. - → Candidates must have one form of acceptable photo identification that is government issued and is signed by the candidate.
+Acceptable identification includes: driver's license, state issued identification card, passport, military ID. - → No guests are permitted in the examination room. - → No weapons or instruments that may reasonably be used as weapons may be brought into the examination area. - → No exam materials, documents, or notes of any sort are to be taken from the examination room. - → Limited snacks and beverages are permitted in the examination area.
+However, please choose snacks and drinks that do not cause excessive noise (from wrapping papers, containers, etc.) - → Tobacco products and chewing gum may not be used by candidates or proctors during exams.